Soekarno–Hatta International Airport: Terminal 1

+The gates in Terminal 1 have a prefix of A, B or C. The gates are A1–A7, B1–B7 and C1–C7.
+In the latest master plan, Terminal 1 will have its capacity increased to 18 million passengers per annum.

+Terminal 1B and Terminal 1C underwent renovations in early 2020s.
+The project is expected to double the number of passengers at both terminals to 36 million a year.
+Terminal 1B was reopened on 15 March 2025, followed by Terminal 1C on 12 November of the same year.

 Terminal 2

-Terminal 2 is the second terminal built, and was opened in 1991.
+Terminal 2 is the second terminal built and was opened in 1991.
 It is located on the north-western side of the airport, opposite Terminal 1.
 Like Terminal 1, it has three sub-terminals, labeled as D, E and F, each of which has seven gates, 40 aerobridges and 25 check-in counters.
-Terminal 2 caters to umrah (minor hajj) flights and was converted into an international low-cost carrier terminal (LCCT) in 2019.
-Currently, Terminal 2 Domestic (2D & 2E) is home to Sriwijaya Air, Nam Air, Indonesia AirAsia, Super Air Jet and Batik Air's domestic flights, while Terminal 2 International (2F) is an international LCCT for AirAsia, Indonesia AirAsia, Thai AirAsia, Sriwijaya Air, Lion Air, Batik Air, Malindo Air, Thai Lion Air, Citilink, Jetstar Asia Airways, Cebu Pacific and Scoot international flights.
-During the COVID-19 Pandemic, all international flights served on Terminal 2F were temporarily served at Terminal 3 to facilitate the renovation of Terminal 2F.
+Terminal 2D and 2E and was converted into an international low-cost carrier terminal (LCCT) in 2019, while terminal 2F exclusively caters to hajj and umrah (minor hajj) flights since 2025.

 Terminal 3

 Terminal 3 is the airport's newest and largest terminal.
-It is used as a base for Garuda Indonesia and Citilink Indonesia and serves as a full-service terminal for both international and domestic flights.
+It is used as a base for Garuda Indonesia and Citilink and serves as a full-service terminal for both international and domestic flights.

 The original Terminal 3 was officially opened for international flights on 15 November 2011, when all Indonesia AirAsia flights started using Terminal 3 as its new base for international, as well as domestic flights.
 It was built to cater to low-cost carriers.
 The terminal was located on the north-eastern side of the airport.

 On 9 August 2016, a new passenger terminal named 'Terminal 3 Ultimate', was officially opened.
-The original Terminal 3 was revamped and integrated into the new Terminal 3 Ultimate.
+The original Terminal 3 was revamped and integrated into the new Terminal 3 Ultimate, forming the current Terminal 3.
 It has a floor area of 422804 m2 and was built to handle 25 million passengers per annum.
-Unlike Terminal 1 and 2, the Terminal 3 Ultimate architectural style is vastly different, using an eco-friendly contemporary modern design.
+Unlike Terminal 1 and 2, Terminal 3's architectural style is vastly different, using an eco-friendly contemporary modern design.
 It is equipped with 10 international gates, 18 domestic gates, 112 check-in counters, 59 aerobridges and 10 bus gates.

 In 2018, the terminal's west pier (Pier 1) was extended.
 8 new aerobridges were added, with 7 catering to wide-body aircraft and 1 catering to narrow-body aircraft.

 Terminal 3 is equipped with BHS level 5 to detect bombs, an Airport Security System (ASS) which can control up to 600 CCTVs to detect faces who are available in the security register, an Intelligence Building Management System (IBMS) which can control uses of water and electricity (eco-green), rainwater system to produce clean water from rain, a recycled water system to produce toilet water from used toilet water, and illumination technology control to illuminate the terminal depending on the weather surrounding the terminal.
 Terminal 3 will be able to serve 60 airplanes from the current 40 airplanes.